Sparkly Sugared Cranberries

 Sign up to receive an email in your inbox for each new recipe:

 *if you don't have a slotted spoon, you can pour the cranberries into a colander with a bowl under it to catch the syrup (if you want to reserve it).
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Nutrition information is estimated based on the ingredients and cooking instructions as described in each recipe and is intended to be used for informational purposes only.
+Please note that nutrition details may vary based on methods of preparation, origin, and freshness of ingredients used.

 Nutrition Information: Yield: 10 servings Serving Size: 1/3 cup